yasaminfayyaz/CIBC-POC/README.md

 The PAP.py script serves as the Policy Administration Point (PAP) in the framework.
 Its primary role is to load XACML policies into the Policy Decision Point (PDP).

 #### PAP/Digital Policy
-Contains the ALFA policy, which has been auto-compiled into XACML format.
+Contains the ALFA policy, which has been auto-compiled into XACML format using [ALFA extension for VSCode](https://marketplace.visualstudio.com/items?itemName=Axiomatics.alfa).
 This XACML policy must then be pushed to the PDP via the PAP.py.

 ### PIP Directory